KAIST-IS521/2017ctf-writeups/team-2/README.md

 # Members

 - Minjoon Park <dinggul@kaist.ac.kr>
-    * The main role of ``Minjoon Park'' was to read all of source codes of services and write attack code with python.
+    * The main role of ``Minjoon Park'' was to analyze services and try to find vulnerabilities.
+    * Also, ``Minjoon Park'' wrote attack script with python.

 - Name <youremail@addr.xyz>
     * The main role of ``Name'' was to do something ...